Rhodes & Yates hit tons as Lancashire suffer

 He then became the first of three victims for leg-spinner Matt Parkinson.
 But Rhodes put on a further 97 with Hain, who was the first victim of a mini post-tea burst of wickets for Lancashire.

-Jack Blatherwick produced a snorter to clip Hain's off stump before Luke Wells also delivered a beauty with a leg-break that clipped Matt Lamb's off bail.
+Jack Blatherwick produced a snorter to clip Hain's off stump before Luke Wells also delivered a beauty with a leg break that clipped Matt Lamb's off bail.

 But calm was restored by the Bears when Rhodes added 84 with wicketkeeper Burgess to help the Bears go past 400 for the first time in over two years, since Sibley hit a double century against Notts at Trent Bridge in September 2019.